gaehlerm/SoftwareEngineering/README.md

 # 32. Domain Driven Design

-// This chapter still needs some work

 "The complexity of your code should be at most as complex as the problem space it inhabits and no greater." - David Whitney

 [https://github.com/ddd-referenz/ddd-referenz/blob/master/manuscript/] [https://youtu.be/kbGYy49fCz4]

-This chapter is highly influenced by Eric Evans' book "Domain-Driven Design" (DDD) [Domain Driven Design, Eric Evans].
+This chapter is highly influenced by Eric Evans' book [Domain Driven Design, Eric Evans].
 The book covers mostly conceptual topics such as the domain model and bounded context.
 This, along with the concept of "Ubiquitous language" (Evans), forms the heart of the book and will be explained in this chapter.
 Though there are some more books on this topic by now.
 For example [Learning Domain-Driven-Design, Vlad Khononov]

 ## Ubiquitous Language

 In software engineering, there are very few topics that are described purely mathematically.
 Most notably finance, physics, and engineering.
 Most other topics are described using natural language.
 This is a significant challenge because it is difficult to incorporate such a topic into code.
 How do you implement an apple?
 The answer is: it depends on who you are talking to.

 It takes a lot of effort to understand a topic well enough to be able to implement it.
 Engaging in extensive discussions with domain experts about the topic is essential.
 Only through these discussions can you learn how their domain model is built up and what the underlying mechanisms are.
 This common language between developers and domain experts was named "Ubiquitous Language" by Eric Evans.
-It is of utmost importance that the development team learns this language used by the domain experts, communicates effectively among themselves using it, and implements it into the code.
+It is of utmost importance that the development teams learn this language used by the domain experts.
+The development team should communicate effectively using this language, and implement it into the code.
 A domain expert must be able to understand the general discussions among developers.
 He has to be able to tell when something is off because there is something that doesn't make sense to him.
 For instance, if the developers mix up the usage of atoms and molecules in a chemistry simulation.
 Usually, domain experts can detect issues much earlier than developers.
 If there are expressions used in the code that do not exist in the domain, it is most likely incorrect.

 Developing this Ubiquitous language is of utmost importance for the whole project.
-Only a well-developed shared language between developers and domain experts enables high-level discussions about the domain.
+Only a well-developed shared language between developers and domain experts enables high-level discussions about the domain required for the success of the entire project.
 Developing such a language requires a significant amount of effort.
 Developers and domain experts need to stay in constant communication and continuously refine their language usage to enhance the model built upon this language.
 Play around with this language.
 Attempt to alter the vocabulary.
 Try to create new phrases.
 This is an important aspect of the Ubiquitous Language.
 You have to develop this language like children learning to speak a natural language.
 Find easier and more effective ways to express your thoughts, regardless of how silly they may seem initially.
 Utilize the insight gained in this way to enhance the domain model.
 Ensure that the business experts understand what you are discussing.
-If you start using terms that domain experts are unfamiliar with, there is likely an issue with your model.
-Avoid using terms that are unknown to experts, as they indicate flawed logic.

 Thinking about the code in English language also helps, even if you don't do much DDD.
-The following explanation from the book "The Art of Readable Code" [The Art of Readable Code, Boswell and Foucher] can help you improve your coding skills significantly:
+The following explanation from the book [The Art of Readable Code, Boswell and Foucher] can help you improve your coding skills significantly:
 1. Describe what code needs to do, in plain English, as you would to a colleague.
 2. Pay attention to the keywords and phrases used in this description.
-3. Write your code to match this description.
+3. Name your variables and functions to match this description.

 Especially if you're struggling to translate your thoughts into code, these steps may help you organize your ideas, making it much easier to write the code.
-If you cannot articulate the problem or your design in words, there is likely something missing or undefined.
+If you cannot articulate the problem or your design in words, there is likely something flawed.
+This technique also allows you to avoid comments as you name your variables the way you would describe them in the English language.

 ## The Domain Model

 A model is a simplification of something real.
 A computer game, for instance, is always a model of some kind of reality.
-Interestingly, a computer game does not necessarily become better if the model is more realistic.
+Interestingly, a computer game does not necessarily become better if the model or the graphics are more realistic.
 But rather if the model is more focused on making a point.
 If it emphasizes the core domain of what the game is all about while leaving out unnecessary details.

 When writing code, we implement a model of reality.
-An accurate model that closely resembles the problem we are trying to solve.
-Not the one that is closest to reality.
+A model that closely resembles the problem we are trying to solve.
+Not one that is closest to reality.
 The model must cover the domain of interest.
 The field in which you are working.
 The model needs to simplify the domain you are working on to the bare minimum required to fulfill your programming task.

 The domain model is a high-level concept that needs to be described.
 This can be done in several different ways.
-The most obvious descriptions are UML diagrams.
+The most common descriptions are UML diagrams.
 These are commonly used to illustrate the relationship between different classes.
 However, UML diagrams are not always the ideal choice for describing code.
-UML has several deficiencies.
+UML has several deficiencies (and I don't like them too much).

 ### Documentation and Planning

 First, UML diagrams support only a somewhat limited amount of interactions between classes or class instances.
 There are often more effective ways to describe code than using a class diagram.
 Maybe a piece of text or a diagram illustrating the temporal dependency of a process would be suitable.
 It does not really matter how you represent the domain model, as long as you understand it.

-Secondly, one should always consider that UML diagrams should remain small.
-Some development teams have printed out their entire code base as a UML diagram, but this practice is largely ineffective.
-There are too many objects and interactions between each other in this graph, as if it could be useful.
+Secondly, one always has to consider that UML diagrams should remain small.
+Some development teams have printed out their entire code base as a UML diagram.
+But this practice is largely ineffective.
+There are too many objects and interactions between each other in such a graph, as if it could be useful.
 It's just like a map with too many details.
 Buried in all the information you won't find what you are looking for.
 A map should be simple and easy to understand.
 It should only show what you are interessted in.
-The same applies to UML diagrams.
+And the same applies to UML diagrams.
 Keep them small and concise.
+Focus on what you are interessted in.

 There have been attempts to create a programming language similar to UML, but they have all failed for various reasons.
-Graphical programming simply isn't better than textual programming.
+Graphical programming simply isn't any better than textual programming.
 On the contrary.
 Graphical programming generally lacks important tooling like version control or testing frameworks.
-Furthermore, a significant amount of information will be lost during the creation of the diagram.
+Furthermore, a significant amount of information may be lost during the creation of the diagram.
 UML is not a complete programming language and it will never be.
-Keep UML diagrams small.
+UML diagrams cannot explain the entire functionality of your code.
+Thus, keep UML diagrams small.

 Instead, you can use any type of document you prefer.
 At times, it is better to create a temporal order of a process than a class diagram.
 Or you can create a diagram with class instances instead of class definitions.
 After all, it's called Object-Oriented Programming, not Class-Oriented Programming.

 As with all documents, the documentation of the domain core should be kept up to date or archived.
 There is a risk that the documentation and the code may diverge over time.
 Documentation has similar drawbacks as those described in the chapter on comments.
 It takes a lot of effort to keep documentation up to date.

 Though documentation has its merits.
 Code is often too detailed to effectively explain its functionality.
 And there are plenty of things that code alone cannot explain.
-It has to be complemented either by comments or some additional documentation.
+It has to be complemented possibly by comments and some additional documentation.

 Ensure that design documents extensively utilize the Ubiquitous language.
 If the documentation does not use the same terms as defined in the Ubiquitous language, it is not useful.
 It doesn't help to explain what you are trying to implement.
 It only creates confusion.